herbowicz/herbowicz.github.io/_posts/2017-04-02-React-app-in-10-easy-steps.md

 tags: [React]
 lang: en-EN
 ---
 Tutorial for Beginners.
-Create, test and build your first React app, and deploy it on the web in 10 easy steps.
+Create, test and build your first React app, and deploy it on the web in the shortest way.
 It should take less than 30 minutes to complete.

-There are plenty of tutorials how to create React application but they all seem to miss one point: they don't show immediate results.
-Beginners are likely to get confused about the whole process.
-In this short tutorial, I show how to build a basic React app and have it working under a custom URL.
-It will not make you a developer right away, but may encourage you to learn more, and soon becoming one.

 Follow these instructions:

 1. Install Node.js
-Download your version of Node.js from {{https://nodejs.org/en/download/}} and click to install it.
+Download your version of Node.js from <https://nodejs.org/en/download/> and click to install it.

-+ Open console: Start > cmd - cmd.exe
+2. Open console: Start > cmd - cmd.exe

-+ You should have Node and npm (comes in a packeage) already installed now.
+3. You should have Node and npm (comes in a packeage) already installed now.
 Check:
 {% highlight bash %}
 node -v
 npm -v
 {% endhighlight %}
 Each of these commands should give the version number.

-+ Now install the main React appplication template with just one line of code:
+4. Now install the main React appplication template with just one line of code:
 {% highlight bash %}
 npm create-react my-app
 {% endhighlight %}

 It may take you a couple minutes to have your app ready.

-+ Once installed go inside the folder:
+5. Once installed go inside the folder:
 {% highlight bash %}
 cd my-app
 {% endhighlight %}